 !!!Alternative proteogenomics approaches

 Extending beyond the Ig-seq strategy, proteogenomics approaches as taken by Castellana et al.\cite{Castellana2010Template Proteogenomics: Sequencing Whole Proteins Using an Imperfect Database} incorporate personalized genomics data into the antibody sequencing workflow to identify complete antibody sequences.
 In their software package GenoMS\cite{Castellana2010Template Proteogenomics: Sequencing Whole Proteins Using an Imperfect Database} they accept both proteomic and genomic databases as input, which are used to reconstruct antibody (sub)sequences from BU MS data.
 The database is used to find a homologous template sequence, whereby missing, mutated, and spliced genes are considered.
 The software also allows for a high degree of flexibility through user-defined constraints.
-In addition, users can define how the template database is used, excluding certain genes, or using multiple gene segments (V, D, J, or C) to make up a single sequence (\textbf{\autoref{fig:fig1.6}}b).
+In addition, users can define how the template database is used, excluding certain genes, or using multiple gene segments (V, D, J, or C) to make up a single sequence (\textbf{\autoref{fig:fig1.6}b}).
 As often occurs with hybrid approaches, the power of this proteogenomics strategy comes at a cost.
 While broadly applicable and very powerful, the required expertise increases because of the use and combination of multiple omics techniques.
 However, when successfully applied, this workflow produces exciting results, as recently shown in the analyses of antibodies from immunized rabbits\cite{Bonissone2020Serum proteomics expands on high-affinity antibodies in immunized rabbits than deep B-cell repertoire sequencing alone} and the characterization of neutralizing antibodies against the Ebola virus antigen\cite{Gilchuk2021Proteo-Genomic Analysis Identifies Two Major Sites of Vulnerability on Ebolavirus Glycoprotein for Neutralizing Antibodies in Convalescent Human Plasma} with notable improvements in integration and visualization of the data.
 Unfortunately, not all these tools are currently publicly available, although several underlying protocols are open source.\cite{Cha2017The Antibody Repertoire of Colorectal Cancer|||Safonova2015IgRepertoireConstructor: a novel algorithm for antibody repertoire construction and immunoproteogenomics analysis|||Bonissone2016Immunoglobulin Classification Using the Colored Antibody Graph}

 !!Protein-centric sequencing of endogenous antibodies